JMSDOnline/vstacklet/docs/setup/www-permissions.sh.md

 ### vstacklet::wwwperms::help()

-Prints the help message for the www-data group.
+Prints the help message for the www-data group. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/www-permissions.sh#L338-L368)

 *function has no options*